-OceanWP is perhaps the a good choice for e-commerce websites since it has functionalities targeted for improving product and cart pages.
+OceanWP is perhaps a good choice for e-commerce websites since it has features targeted at improving product and cart pages.
 Also, OceanWP comes with powerful hooks for developers, making it slightly more developer-friendly than Astra.

-It also comes with a library of pre-built websites, but the majority of them requires premium extensions to look exactly the same, so Astra has the edge here.
+It also comes with a library of pre-built websites, but the majority of them require premium extensions to look the same, so Astra has the edge here.

 Another alternative is Neve which is probably the least popular of our alternatives with currently only 40,000 active installs.
 It still rivals the more popular theme in terms of features.